ogahector/synth_player/doc/cia.md

 $L_6 = ceiling (\frac{100}{50}) = 1$
 $Overall Latency = 34 \times T_1 + 12 \times T_2 + 10 \times T_3 + 6 \times T_4 + 4 \times T_5 + T_6 = 87ms $

-82ms <100ms so the system will never miss a deadline, however there isn't a lot of wiggle room, only around 13ms However, this worst case scenario is very unlikely to happen, due to the assumptions made on each test (see assumptions section below for further details).
+82ms <100ms so the system will never miss a deadline, however there isn't a lot of wiggle room, only around 13ms.
+This is still <90% of the deadline, so there should still be enough room for scheduler overheads, additionally, this worst case scenario is very unlikely to happen, due to the assumptions made on each test (see assumptions section below for further details).

 ## CPU Utilisation
 With the system described above, the CPU utilisation can be calculated via the formula :